Why are Megalodon Shark Teeth so many different colors?

 - Gray: Is from being mineralized in the Hawthorne formation which is a gray clay.

 - Tan: Is from being mineralized in Sand

-- Red : Usually from early on set of Tannin
+- Red: Usually from the early onset of Tannin

-- If you have ever seen fresh water rivers that have a tea colored water this is usually caused by Tannin.
+- If you have ever seen freshwater rivers that have tea-colored water this is usually caused by Tannin.
 Tannin is decayed leaves and bark.
-As the leaves decay in fresh water pockets on the bottom of these rivers the water becomes acidic,the leaves deteriorate and leaves an iron residue on the tooth.
+As the leaves decay in freshwater pockets on the bottom of these rivers the water becomes acidic, and the leaves deteriorate and leave an iron residue on the tooth.

-- Iron deposits build up from leaf decay trapped in pockets along the bottom.
+- Brown: Brown teeth are usually from being in Tannin and tree leaves too long.
+Iron deposits build up from leaf decay trapped in pockets along the bottom.
 The iron starts building up on the teeth.
 Sometimes the iron coating can get very thick and is not removable as the iron has bonded to the tooth.

-- Orange: Orange is found from iron in a sandy type sediment.
+- Orange: Orange is found in iron in a sandy-type sediment.
 Georgia red clay is a great example.
-You can also find iron rich sand off shore in North Carolina.
+You can also find iron-rich sand offshore in North Carolina.

-- Black: Black teeth are usually caused by anaerobic bacteria or a black mud.
+- Black: Black teeth are usually caused by anaerobic bacteria or black mud.